thanhlt-1007/kotlin_head_first/CHAPTER_03.md

 ### a.
 Get started: create the project

+We'll write a function named printResult, which will figure out whether the user won or lost, or whether the result is a tie.
+The function will then print the result.

 ## 4. Get the gane to choosen an option

 ### a.
 Create the Rock, Paper, Scissors array